Stress Response – Reacting vs Responding

 Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy teaches people ways to become aware of negative or inaccurate thought patterns and develop tools to challenge those thoughts and behaviors by responding in more effective ways.
+Cognitive Behavioral Therapy teaches people ways to become aware of negative or inaccurate thought patterns.

 Dialectical Behavior Therapy (DBT)